Prime-Holding/rx_bloc/packages/rx_bloc_cli/mason_templates/bricks/rx_bloc_base/__brick__/docs/feature_creation.md

 All views should be created in the `views` sub-directory of the feature.
 Generally, each  `view` represents a screen in the application.
 A single feature can have multiple views.

 Views are created either as a `StatelessWidget` or a `StatefulWidget`.
 The view can listen to the blocs to update the UI and can send events to the blocs to update the state.
-Widgets like `RxBlocBuilder` and `RxBlocListener` can be used to listen to the blocs.
+Widgets like `RxBlocBuilder` and `RxBlocListener` can be used to react and manipulate the bloc data.

 ### Dependency Injection (DI)

 The `di` sub-directory of the feature contains the dependency injection code for the feature.
 It's created either as a `StatefullWidget` or a `StatelessWidget`.
 The `di` widget is responsible for providing the dependencies to the views.
 The widget should follow the naming convention `FeatureViewNameWithDependencies`.
 For the `counter` feature, since the `view` earlier created is named `CounterPage`, the `di` widget should be named `CounterPageWithDependencies`.

+Unlike the app-wide `di`, feature specific `di` automatically manages the lifecycle of their dependencies removing them from the widget tree when the user is not accessing the underlying views.

 The `di` widget build method returns a `MultiProvider` that wraps a child property with a list of providers, each responsible for providing a specific dependency.
 The `MultiProvider` has a child property that is an instance of the `view` created earlier.

-Ex
+Example
 ```dart

 class CounterPageWithDependencies extends StatelessWidget {